MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Results and Discussion

 The model parameters presented here do not support substantial dynamic localization of charge carriers and, in the mobile-hole case, result in a charge separation efficiency that depends on chain length.
-Previously, Ref. \onlinecite{Kato_OPV} explained the fast early-time charge separation and slower transport of the electron back to the interface in terms of a quantum-classical ratchet mechanism wherein system-bath interactions localized the electron after long-range charge separation, slowing relaxation into the bound charge transfer state ($\ket{0,1}$).
-However, our analysis shows that this mechanism is not sufficient to describe the dynamics: the charge carriers are nearly maximally delocalized given the chain geometry (limits shown as dashed lines in Fig. \ref{fig:mech_overview}c-e, Appendix \ref{app:DelocLimits}) until they relax into the low-energy state at the interface.
+The fast early time charge separation and slow transport of the electron back to the interface could suggest a quantum-classical ratchet mechanism wherein the system-bath interactions localize the electron after long-range charge separation, slowing relaxation into the bound charge transfer state ($\ket{0,1}$). \cite{Kato_OPV} However, our analysis shows that this mechanism is not sufficient to describe the dynamics: the charge carriers are nearly maximally delocalized given the chain geometry (limits shown as dashed lines in Fig. \ref{fig:mech_overview}c-e, Appendix \ref{app:DelocLimits}) until they relax into the low-energy state at the interface.
 Furthermore, Fig. \ref{fig:model_extension} shows the average electron-hole separation in the thermal distribution calculated by HOPS (dots) is well-described for both the fixed-hole (black) and mobile-hole (green) cases by a Boltzmann distribution of the electronic eigenstates (solid lines) across different chain lengths ($N_{sites}$), consistent with the relatively weak system-bath coupling ($\lambda = 160 \textrm{ cm}^{-1}$) compared to the electronic coupling between states ($V = 800 \textrm{ cm}^{-1}$).
 Finally, we note that if the charge carriers fully localized, and thus could be thought of as hopping between neighboring molecules, the average electron-hole separation in the thermal distribution of the two-particle calculations would be much smaller and have a different functional form with increasing chain length due to the enhanced localization of the low-energy states, as shown by the dashed green line in Fig. \ref{fig:model_extension}.
+Thus, we do not observe small polaron formation - rather, occupation of delocalized system eigenstates at long time is essential to support efficient charge separation for the mobile hole case in this parameter regime.